-Cooperation and fellowship are the bases of relationship for Baptist churches and entities.
-While each Baptist church and entity is independent and autonomous, all cooperate for missions and evangelism and meeting the needs of world and each other.
-The basis of this is the cooperative fund.
-Just as first century churches gave to a fund to help the https://texasbaptists.s3.amazonaws.com/giving/2018%20Gift%20Remittance%20Formv9.pdf
+Cooperation and Fellowship is the bases of relationship for Baptist Churches and entities.
+While each Baptist church and entity is independent and autonomous all cooperate for missions and evangelism and meeting the needs of world and each other.
+The base of this is the cooperative fund.
+As https://texasbaptists.s3.amazonaws.com/giving/2018%20Gift%20Remittance%20Formv9.pdf